Between 1920 to 1933, the United States underwent what has come to be known as the Prohibition Era:

 highlighted the dangers of government overreach.

-that the US government used Prohibition as a framework for the 1971 War on Drugs, utilising its
+that the U.S. government used Prohibition as a framework for the 1971 War on Drugs, utilising its

 tactics, moral grandstanding and enforcement procedures:

-"The American temperance movement and Prohibition provided the major historical model for drug prohibition.
+The American temperance movement and Prohibition provided the major historical model for drug prohibition.
 The anti-alcohol crusade developed a single-minded focus on passing laws to outlaw the manufacture and sale of alcohol, a strategy repeated in the war on drugs.
-Both prohibition movements have used law enforcement to try to suppress supply and demand, both have increased the price and potency of the prohibited substances, and both have fostered organized crime and black markets."
+Both prohibition movements have used law enforcement to try to suppress supply and demand, both have increased the price and potency of the prohibited substances, and both have fostered organized crime and black markets.

-- Harry G. Levine and Craig Reinarman, Milibank Quarterly, 1991
+- Harry G. Levine and Craig Reinarman

-"The 1920s saw a vast upsurge in federal power.
+The 1920s saw a vast upsurge in federal power.
 And after 1933, that power did not diminish; it simply took on new directions.
 One of those directions was policing and surveillance.
-The prison industry vastly expanded, so many of the kinds of legacies that we live with were established during Prohibition."
+The prison industry vastly expanded, so many of the kinds of legacies that we live with were established during Prohibition.

-- Lisa McGirr, CBS, 2019
+- Lisa McGirr